 New Orleans Cocktail Drinking Tour

 This post is about famous New Orleans cocktail drinks, where to find them, as well as a review of the various guided cocktail tours available to you in the Big Easy, including our pay-what-you-wish tour.
-Is there any more appropriate place to treat yourself to a cocktail tour than New Orleans?

 - Self-Guided Tour